open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 becomes a problem, one option is to use handles as described above.
 Another performance option, in some cases, is to just re-use the labels.
-In the example here, `meter.Labels(...)` constructs a re-usable label set which may be a useful performance optimization, as discussed next.
+In the example here, `meter.Labels(...)` constructs a re-usable label set which may be an important performance optimization, as discussed next.

 #### Label set calling convention